Preface

 directory.

-If you want to execute a task for a particular template, the <Name>
+If you want to execute a task for a particular template, the <Name> in

 the above tasks is derived from the name of the template, which comes from